 Depending on the further design, modeling and community preferences, some land may have to be acquired to accommodate flood protection components.
-The exact location is subject to further design and community preferences
+The exact location is subject to further design and community preferences of Linear feet of Public

 DRGR will not allow us to update GIS Shape files or "Identify Census Geography" at this time.
-Please see the PDF map of the project service area below.
+Please see the PDF map of the